Is Koh Samui Safe? A Local’s Honest Guide for Visitors, Expats and Property Buyers?

 While nowhere is completely risk-free, Samui is one of the more relaxed and secure places we've lived.
 Violent crime is rare.
 Most locals are friendly, helpful, and take pride in their community.
-It’s not uncommon to see scooters parked with keys left in the ignition, or people leaving bags on café tables while they duck into a shop.
+It’s not uncommon to see scooters parked with keys left in the ignition, or people leaving bags or phones on café tables while they use the bathroom or duck away for a short time.

 That said, like anywhere, it still pays to use common sense — especially in busier tourist spots or if you're renting property that doesn’t have a gate or secure access.